hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

        - "Allowed Web Origins"
        - "Allowed Origins (CORS)"
     e.
 Save your application settings
-6. Create an Auth0 Application for the CNS web UI.
-Repeat the steps used for creating the wallet web UI, this time calling your application "CNS web UI", and replacing the URL determined in step c with that of the CNS UI (if you've been following this runbook guide, it will be ``http://cns.localhost:3000``)
+6. Create an Auth0 Application for the ANS web UI.
+Repeat the steps used for creating the wallet web UI, this time calling your application "ANS web UI", and replacing the URL determined in step c with that of the ANS UI (if you've been following this runbook guide, it will be ``http://ans.localhost:3000``)

 7. Configure your system that will be running Canton, your wallet and validator app backends with the following variables: